rocky-linux/wiki.rockylinux.org/docs/contributing/git.md

 Preface
 =======

-The RESF Git Service (Gitea) is a core part of the Rocky Enterprise Software Foundation.
+The RESF Git Service (Forgejo) is a core part of the Rocky Enterprise Software Foundation.
 It is used to host code/software that is under the RESF or provide the teams within the Rocky ecosystem to manage their own projects, code, wiki, and so on.
 It will also act as a mirror for some repositories from the Rocky